Chinatowns in Brooklyn: Chinatown, Avenue U

 This Chinatown is actually a second extension of Manhattan's Chinatown, after the original Brooklyn Chinatown which had developed in Sunset Park.
-Within a sixteen-year period, the Chinese population multiplied by an estimated fourteen fold in the Avenue U Chinatown, which is now in expansion mode.
+Within a sixteen-year period, the Chinese population multiplied by an estimated fourteenfold in the Avenue U Chinatown, which is now in expansion mode.
 The increasing property values and congestion in Brooklyn's first established Chinatown on 8th Avenue in Sunset Park led to the still increasing Chinese population in Brooklyn pouring into the Sheepshead Bay and Homecrest sections, which in the late 1990s resulted in the establishment of a second Chinatown on Avenue U between the Homecrest and Sheepshead Bay sections.